Manage Email Authentication Settings

 The Email authentication settings page displays your claimed domains.
 The domain status may be:

 Needs attention — Your domain authentication isn't verified.
-Select the edit button to view and update your domain authentication settings.
+Select Edit to view and update your domain authentication settings.

 Deploying — Your domain authentication is fully verified, and the process to enable your email is in progress.